rails/rails/guides/source/security.md

 Authentication
 --------------

-Authentication is often one the first features implemented in a web application.
+Authentication is often one of the first features implemented in a web application.
 It serves as the foundation for securing user data and is part of most modern web applications.

 Starting with version 8.0, Rails comes with a default authentication generator, which provides a solid starting point for securing your application by only allowing access to verified users.